haveanicedaymydear/Assistant-Autogen/instructions/partials/_need_categorisation_guide.md

 # Guidance: How to Categorise Needs

 This guide is your single source of truth for deciding which section a specific need belongs in.

+**Important** - Not all sections must have needs included.
+Only if there are needs which fit that category in the source documents should they be included in the ouput file.
+Each section may have between 0 and 10 needs.
+All special educational needs identified in the source documents should appear in the output file.

 **The Golden Rule: A single, distinct need should only be placed in ONE section.** Your primary task is to avoid duplication by correctly categorising each need at the source.